What Is Andropause (Also known As Male Menopause)?

-- With proper treatment, symptoms will be eliminated in 3 to 5 weeks.
+- With proper treatment, symptoms will be eliminated in 4-6 weeks after hormones are balanced.

 - Male hormone replacement is very effective, and safe if done correctly.
 “Correctly” means that treatment is done under the supervision of a doctor who is experienced in male hormone treatment.
 It also means that your lifestyle includes a healthy diet, and sufficient physical activity.

 - Proper hormone replacement therapy includes more than just testosterone.
 It involves making sure all of your hormones are balanced.
 While testosterone may be the “greater among equals” when it comes to male hormones, diagnosing and treating andropause correctly requires proper balancing of estrogen, thyroid, DHEA and cortisol, as well.

 Renew Man has a network of well-trained doctors across the country who are experts in the area of hormone replacement for men.
 Remember the energy, enthusiasm for life, and sex drive you had when you were 25 to 30 years of age?
 So long as you have good lifestyle habits (i.e. a healthy diet and sufficient physical activity), that’s how you can expect to feel once your hormones are balanced to healthy levels.

 And you’re never too old for hormone replacement therapy.
 We work with men in their 80s who have found that they have a new lease on life post-treatment.

 - It has only been recently that andropause has received attention and recognition as a chronic illness by the medical establishment and the media.